FreeRTOS/FreeRTOS/CONTRIBUTING.md

 1. Fork the repository.
 1. Modify the source; please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
-1. Make sure to follow the coding style guide.
+1. Make sure to follow the [coding style guide](https://www.freertos.org/FreeRTOS-Coding-Standard-and-Style-Guide.html).
-1. Ensure local tests pass.
 1. Commit to your fork using clear commit messages.
 1. Send us a pull request, answering any default questions in the pull request interface.
    NOTE: Please make sure the default option (Allow edits from maintainers) is left checked.